-Standard: MMBPIS #2 1 Mark when Complete: □ CITATION (OK to summarize; also include reason for POC CITATION (OK to summarize; also include reason for POC) Timeliness-95% of assessments occur within 14 cale Timeliness-95% of assessments occur within 14 calendar days of the person's first request for services.
+Standard: MMBPIS #2 Mark when Complete: □ CITATION (OK to summarize; also include reason for POC) Timeliness-95% of assessments occur within 14 calendar days of the person's first request for services. e person's first request for services.
 Out on MIC in 2 nd Quarter FY1415 (PIHP).
-Out on MIC in 2 nd Quarter FY1415 (PIHP).
-PLAN OF CORRECTION The Service Entry Team Leader will re-train Service En ntry st aff on the 1 .4 day standard and proper documentation when the person being served choos documentation when the person being served chooses to have their assessment appointment more than 14 days after they requested services.
-Clinician must document on the SE Screening at least one assessment appointment date that was offered to the person within 14 calendar days of their request for services.
-PROOFS RESPONSIBLE PERSON(S): IBLE PERSON(S): At least two consecutive quarters of performance with consecutive quarters of performance within Service Entry Team Leader the 95% standard.
+PLAN OF CORRECTION The Service Entry Team Leader will re-train Service En ntry st aff on the 14 day standard and proper documentation when the person being served choos documentation when the person being served chooses to have their assessment appointment more than 14 days after they requested services.
+Clinician must do cume nt on the S SE Screening at least one assessment appointment date that was offered to the person within 14 calendar days of their request for services.
+PROOFS OFS RESPONSIBLE PERSON(S): At least two consecutive quarters of performance within Ser within Service Entry Team Leader the 95% standard.
 HOW DO WE KNOW WHEN IT'S DONE?
-Check one: COMPLETION TIMEFRAME: WMCMH meets the 95% standard for this indicator □Status October 1, 2015 for 2 consecutive quarters ⊠Monitoring ⊠Monitoring Monitoring Frequency: Monthly at PIOC
+Check one: k one: COMPLETION TIMEFRAME: WMCMH meets the 95% standard for this indicator r □Status October 1, 2015 for 2 consecutive quarters ⊠Monitoring ⊠Monitoring Monitoring Frequency: Monthly at PIOC